Nanjuan/nanjuan.github.io/_posts/2021-11-13-Elgato-StreamDeck-For-Productivity.md

 <a id="metasploit"></a>

 ## How to Add Metasploit to Elgato Stream Deck.

+The following steps will show you how to add Metasploit to Elgato Stream Deck.

 * pre-requirement make sure you have Metasploit installed and you are able to run it from the command line.